London Zoo is home to a family of Asian short-clawed otters.

 Visit our Asian short-clawed otters at London Zoo

-Book your London Zoo ticket today
+Book your London Zoo tickets today